EXPRESSCLUSTER/Hyper-V/LiveMigration/Addendum.md

 **Troubleshooting**

-If you are lucky, the error messages will be obvious:
+If you are lucky, the error messages will be obvious.

 1. Hyper-V Manager might display something like the following by the guest VM: